RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers?C=M%253BO%253DA&cHash=69d93ab1dde8797e8987e5e815472a8a.html.md

 # Lecturers

-## Lecturers topic group

-This website gives you regularly updated information on general regulations.
-In addition, we recommend that you find out about the faculty-specific measures or programme-specific measures on the websites for your faculty and/or your study programme.

 ## Main points for lecturers in brief

-  * As of 16 December, in-person courses are no longer allowed.
-From now on, all lectures for first-year students, which up until now had taken place on-campus, will also continue online.
-Laboratory placements, bedside teaching, trips, language courses and other similar in-persons activities have been cancelled until further notice.
-In early January 2021, there will be a decision whether in-person teaching will again be possible after 10 January or if the courses will have to continue online or – in cases there this is not possible – will have to be postponed.
-See sections „teaching and studying“ and „examinations“ for details.
+  * As a rule, in-person lectures are not allowed.
+Wherever possible, classes will take place online until the end of the lecture period, Laboratory placements and practical courses can only take place on campus in exceptional cases and after authorisation by the responsible dean of studies.
+  * Oral exams must take place online.
+  * Planned exams and re-scheduled exams may take place in person after authorisation of the responsible dean of studies.
+  * Final theses/projects may continue and can continue to be registered, provided that they either do not require on-campus presence, or that the laboratory work is in preparation of or an integral part of an examination and that it was approved by the responsible supervisor.
+Final theses/projects that require laboratory work but where exam-related preparation have not begun yet, cannot take place and cannot be registered at the time being.
-  * Access to ULB will also be restricted from 16 December.
-For detailed information on opening hours, the latest regulations and services available during the holiday season, please see the [ULB website](https://www.ulb.hhu.de/).
+  * For details regarding opening hours, access and available services of the University and State library, please check their website: [www.ulb.hhu.de](http://www.ulb.hhu.de).
   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
 Please observe further specifications on the ‘employees’ website and in the ‘patient care’ sections.
-  * From January 2021, the online chat concerning virtual learning will take place every Wednesday from 1.30pm to 2.30pm in [HHU Rocket.Cha](https://rocketchat.hhu.de/channel/elearning-sprechstunde)t .
-The e-learning experts will answer your questions there, but feel free to post your questions on the platform before the actual chat.
-For more information about virtual learning see HHU‘s central e-learning website  [HHU‘s central e-learning website](https://www.elearning.hhu.de/en/).
-  * The Studierendenwerk has announced, that the main canteen (Mensa) in Universitätsstraße and all other cafés and canteens on HHU campus has closed on 16 December until further notice.
-For more information check the [Studierendenwerk website](https://www.stw-d.de).
   * The rectorate has adopted [ new regulations that specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
 These regulations provide more or less university-wide specification for topics such as flexible teaching and examination formats, withdrawal from examinations and additional attempts at taking an examination during the coronavirus pandemic.

-Last updated: 17 December:  main points in brief; resources and assistance for digital learning; 16 December: dates and deadlines, teaching and studying;
+Last updated: 22 January 2021: teaching and studying; examinations; 15 January 2021; main points in brief; traceability; assistance for digital teaching
-examinations; contact tracing; room bookings;

 ## Lecturers